ADA-XiaoYao/awesome-Alfadi/README.md

 - **Learning & Best Practices**
     - [How to Write Sigma Rules](https://github.com/SigmaHQ/sigma/wiki/Rule-Creation-Guide) - The official guide for creating Sigma rules.
     - [Sigma Rule Writing Cheatsheet](https://www.socprime.com/blog/sigma-rules-cheatsheet/) - A handy cheatsheet for Sigma syntax and fields.
-    - [Threat-Hunter-Playbook](https://github.com/OTRF/ThreatHunter-Playbook) - While not a rule-writing guide, it helps understand what events to look for, which is essential for writing good rules.

 #### Vulnerability & Exposure Scanning Rules (Nuclei)